Summer Institutes for Teachers

 Advanced Placement (AP) Summer Institutes

 Molloy College, in cooperation with the College Board, is offering Advanced Placement Summer Institutes to teachers of Advanced Placement courses in twenty-one (21) subject areas for the summer of 2015.
 Click here for more information.

 Summer Institutes (Non-AP)

-The Summer 2015 Summer Institutes (Non-AP) will be offered in three subject areas and in a general interest area.
-Click on the areas below for institute descriptions and faculty bios:
+The Summer 2015 Summer Institutes (Non-AP) will be offered in three subject areas listed below and in a general interest area.
+The schedule will be available in late January 2015.